nextgis/docs_ngmobile/source/load_geodata.rst

 .. note::
 	In case of GeoJSON file importing the new layer will always be a vector layer!

 You can check if the new layer was created successfully in the layers tree panel.
-The newly created layer will show up in the layers tree (see :numref:`ngmobile_tree_layers_geo_pic`).
+The newly created layer will be shown up in the layers tree (see :numref:`ngmobile_tree_layers_geo_pic`).
 The "Roads" layer is marked in orange rectangle.

 .. figure:: _static/tree_layers_geo.png
    :name: ngmobile_tree_layers_geo_pic